 Consult With An Attorney

-Absolutely.
-A latent injury is an injury that isn’t obvious at the time of an accident.
-Many latent injuries involve the spine and head.
+Slip and fall accidents can lead to latent injuries, which are those that take time to surface or aren’t obvious at the time of an accident.
+With slip and fall accidents, many latent injuries involve the spine and head.
 For example, if someone falls on ice and hits their head on concrete, a brain hemorrhage could occur.
 This intracranial bleeding isn’t visible from the outside and patients often don’t realize how serious the situation is.

 At Schuster Law, we understand how frustrating it can be to have insurance companies and property owners challenge a medical diagnosis simply because the symptoms appeared later instead of immediately.
 We stand by our clients who have been diagnosed with a latent injury and consult regularly with medical experts who can speak about the medical facts regarding this type of injury at trial.

 The attorneys at Schuster Law provide free consultations to those who have been injured in slip and fall accidents.
+Ultimately, information and insight regarding your specific accident circumstances will help you make the best decision for yourself and your family.
 Call now to learn more.